 - Surgical treatment for tumours that have not spread from the kidneys

-- Non-surgical treatments for tumours that have spread to other parts of the body.
+- Advanced kidney cancer treatments for tumours that have spread to other parts of the body.

 Have you had any kidney treatment and want to offer advice, or would you like to know more?
-Why not post your advice or questions on our forum or the BHD Syndrome Facebook Group?
+Why not post your advice or questions on the BHD Syndrome Facebook Group?

 Publication date: December 2014